brokechubb/Jakey/docs/POLLINATIONS_API.md

 ## Overview

 The Pollinations.AI API provides free, accessible generative AI services including text generation and audio synthesis.
 Image generation has been replaced with the Arta API for better quality and more features.
-This documentation covers the API endpoints and demonstrates how to use them in the JakeySelfBot project.
+This documentation covers the API endpoints and demonstrates how to use them in the Jakey project.

 ## Available Endpoints